Dr. Bill Thomas — Founder

 “I think aging is integral to human development and growth, yet much feared and little understood.
 By nearly every measurement, the second half of life brings more happiness, fulfillment and satisfaction than the “glory days” of youth.
 Instead of embracing the many virtues of aging, society teaches us to value only the most superficial dimensions — our ability to look and act youthful.
 The consequences of this outlook are stupendously wasteful and harmful to both individuals and society at large.” — Kavan Peterson

 Combining careers as a national journalist and social media entrepreneur, Kavan focuses on the power of user-generated content to communicate pro-aging ideas and build movements.
-He has developed strategies for organizations to understand and engage in social media communications that build purpose, engage audiences and make change.
+His company KPG Consulting has developed strategies for non-profits, foundations, higher education and Fortune 500 companies to understand and engage in social media communications that build purpose, engage audiences and make change.

-As a reporter for Stateline.org in Washington, D.C., and contributor to NPR, Kavan specialized in social justice reporting on aging, gay rights, education reform, immigration and the death penalty.
+As a former reporter for Stateline.org and contributor to NPR, Kavan specialized in social justice reporting on aging, gay rights, education reform, immigration and the death penalty.

-A writer, blogger and videographer, Kavan enjoys exploring caves, mountain tops and vintage motorcycles, and splits time between his home in Baltimore and Missoula, Montana, with his wife and two kids.
+A writer, blogger and videographer, Kavan enjoys exploring caves, mountain tops and vintage motorcycles.
+He recently relocated to Seattle with his wife and two kids and is active building local aging-in-community and dementia-friendly initiatives.